LookJohnny/HobbyMates/README.md

 Contributions to SkillMatcher are welcome.
 Please fork the repository and submit a pull request with your changes.

 License
-SkillMatcher is licensed under the MIT License.
+HobbyMates is licensed under the MIT License.

-Make sure to replace https://example.com/SkillMatcher.git with the actual URL of your Git repository.
-Also, you can enhance the README by adding more details about your application, such as screenshots, more detailed installation and usage instructions, and a more comprehensive guide for contributing.